Economically High-Order Unstructured-Grid Methods: Clarification and Efficient FSR Schemes: Introduction

 The objective of the paper is to provide the clarification leading to these efficient FSR schemes and verify their formal orders of accuracy for one- and two-dimensional inviscid test cases.
 The focus on the FSR schemes is not because they are the most efficient and practical schemes but because these schemes have not been available before.
 Note also that we do not consider modern high-order methods such as discontinuous Galerkin methods and spectral-difference methods because our focus is again on discrertization methods in the flux-balance form (\ref{intro:flux_balance_form}) that can be easily implemented in existing practical codes.
-Detailed comparative studies with similar schemes (or modern high-order methods) and applications to practical problems in three dimensions will be reported in a subsequent paper.
+Detailed comparative studies with similar schemes (or modern high-order methods) and applications to practical problems in three dimensions will be reported in a subsequent paper. { Note again that we are interested in schemes that can be easily implemented in practical unstructured-grid codes, where only a single layer of neighbor information is typically available unlike structured-grid codes having easy access to many neighbors along each grid line.
+Hence, high-order finite-difference-type schemes cannot be directly implemented; the FSR schemes are proposed here as high-order finite-difference schemes that can be easily implemented in practical unstructured-grid codes. }

 The paper is organized as follows.
 In Section 2, we describe a target conservation law.
 In Section 3, we clarify various unstructured-grid methods of the flux-balance type and forms of target equations used for discretization, and conclude that those approximating the differential form of a conservation law can be more efficient than those approximating the integral form.
 In Section 4, we present a new economically high-order FSR schemes.
 In Section 5, we present truncation errors of the FSR schemes.
 In Section 6, we present accuracy verification results for the FSR schemes applied to the Burgers equation in one dimension and the Euler equations in one and two dimensions.
 In Section 7, we conclude the paper with remarks.